-Household Fire Prevention Tips:
+General Household Fire Prevention Tips

 Keep a fire extinguisher in an easily accessible area and have it refilled every 5-6 years after the manufacture date.
 Check with your local fire department to see if they offer fire extinguisher refill services.

-Restrain from having anything flammable near a fireplace, heater or grill.
+Refrain from having anything flammable near a fireplace, heater or grill.

-Make sure to never leave candles unattended in a room.
+Never leave candles unattended in a room.

 Check your dryer vent monthly for excess debris.

-If you smoke, smoke outside to reduce risk of fire starting inside, and make sure cigarettes and cigars are completely out before disposal.
+If you smoke, smoke outside to reduce risk of a fire starting inside, and make sure cigarettes and cigars are completely out before disposal.

 Keep a large distance from your home when burning brush in your yard or building a fire pit and stay with the fire until it's completely out.

-Preventing Kitchen Grease Fires
+Kitchen and Grease Fires Prevention

 To prevent a grease fire in your kitchen, follow these tips: